xbot/omnifocus-plugins/README.md

 [xbot/omnifocus-plugin-reset-review-status](https://github.com/xbot/omnifocus-plugin-reset-review-status)

-## Rearrange timescales of selected projects or tasks
+## Reschedule the selected projects or tasks

 Reschedule the selected tasks/projects to Morning, Noon, Afternoon, Evening, Daytime or Whole Day of the chosen date.